 Invent a story for someone you encounter in your daily life.
 Write a backstory for the barista who always draws a lopsided heart in the foam of your soy latte.
 Imagine life as the person who drives the crosstown bus.

 4 If your pet were a person . . .

 We have a natural tendency to anthropomorphize animals by imagining or assuming they have human characteristics, so take it to the extreme.
 Write about what your dog would be like if he were a person.
 How would your cat navigate a derisive business meeting if she were a CEO?
 Your ball python is now a used car salesman.
 Go!

-I’ve almost always wanted to be a writer, and that’s what I became.
+I’ve almost always wanted a career in writing, and that’s what I’ve done.
 But for a brief childhood moment before I discovered the magic of words I wanted to be a veterinarian.
 What did you want to be when you grew up?
 Write about what might have happened if you’d pursued a different dream.